Some frosty adventures—and sloppy disasters—while backpacking in Kazbegi, Georgia. Includes information on what to do and where to stay in Kazbegi.

-The town is located along the Georgian Military Highway, a road connecting Vladikavaz, Russia and Tbilisi, Georgia.
+The town is located along the Georgian Military Highway, a road connecting Vladikavkaz, Russia and Tbilisi, Georgia.
 You can probably guess who liked to use this road back in the day (hint: not the Georgians).
-Nowadays, the highway is mostly a clusterfuck of shipping trucks waiting to be admitted to either country along the side of the road , and a handful of passenger cars trying to avoid the spectacular amount of potholes scattered throughout the roads.
+Nowadays, the highway is mostly a congregation of container trucks waiting to be admitted to either country and a handful of passenger cars trying to avoid the spectacular amount of potholes scattered throughout the roads.

 We arrived in Kazbegi in the middle of March, which is an… interesting time to visit.

-… that is to say, there were hardly any people there, everything was closed, and the mountains were still snow-covered.
-Luckily, I am a certifiable introvert, and Sebastiaan is regularly asocial, so we were fine with having mostly cows and stray dogs for company in town.
+… that is to say, there were hardly any people, everything was closed, and the mountains were still snow-covered.
+Luckily, I am a certifiable introvert, and Sebastiaan is regularly asocial, so we were fine with having mostly cows and stray dogs for company.

 Hiking from Kazbegi to Gergeti Trinity Church